 - Before beginning an internship, students must file an Internship Information Form.

-- For specific criteria, expectations, ideas, and instructions about internships and capstone projects, click here.
+- Read this document for specific criteria, expectations, ideas, and instructions about internships and capstone projects.

 - SPL will work together with all CAS in PCR students and their graduate programs to meet their internship/capstone requirements.
 However, it is the students’ primary responsibility to find a suitable internship and to work with SPL and graduate program staff as early as possible.